 Compressed air is used when there is very little dirt on the coils.
 With a canister positioned in about 90 degrees you can blow off dirt from the air conditioning coil.

-There should be a consistent flow of air into the coils for best performance as this prevents the dirt from going further into the fins which would make it a lot harder to remove.
+There should be a consistent flow of air into the coils for the best performance.
+This prevents the dirt from going further into the fins which would make it a lot harder to remove.

 Using A Brush

-Your choice of brush is very important as a soft brush is indicated.
+It is important that you use a soft brush.
 Hard brushes have the tendency to damage the fins of the coils.

-Here, you use the brush on the coil to remove whatever dirt or debris is present.
+To clean the AC coils, use the soft brush to gently scrub the coil to remove whatever dirt or debris is present.